-The A2SDi-TP8F/A2SDi-LN4F, A2SDi-16C-TP8F supports up to 64GB DDR4 ECC/Non-ECC Unbuffered SO-DIMM, two DPC (DIMM Per Channel) up to 2400MT/s.
-Populating these SO-DIMM slots with a pair of memory modules of the same type and size will result in interleaved memory, which will improve memory performance.
+The A2SDi-8C/8C+/12C/16C/16C+-HLN4F support up to 256GB RDIMM or 64GB ECC/Non-ECC UDIMM DDR4 in four memory slots, two DIMM Per Channel (DPC) at up to 2400MT/s.

+Populating these DIMM slots with a pair of memory modules of the same type and size will result in interleaved memory, which will improve memory performance.